Banking on the Go: 8 Safety Tips for Travelers Using Mobile Banking Apps

 5. Enable Biometric Authentication

-Most modern smartphones offer biometric authentication options such as fingerprint or facial recognition.
-Enabling these features adds an extra layer of security to your mobile banking app, as they are unique to you and difficult to replicate.
+Most modern smartphones offer biometric authentication features like fingerprint or facial recognition.
+Enabling these adds a heightened layer of security, as these identifiers are unique to you and extremely hard to replicate.
+Research indicates that apps with biometric authentication experience significantly fewer fraud incidents compared to those relying solely on passwords.

 6. Monitor Your Account Regularly